 How do I get started?

 Facet Wealth requires a phone call to apply for financial planning, but you can get started online:

-1. Visit the Facet Wealth website and click Get Started.
+- Visit the Facet Wealth website and choose Get Started.

-2. Select a date to schedule a phone call.
+- Select a date to schedule a phone call with an adviser.

-5. If you’re satisfied with the service, your CFP will walk you through the application process.
+- Start the application process if you’re satisfied with the service, which your CFP will walk you through.